henryhayes/openmage-ai-profiler/README.md

 It will never:

-- modify configuration
+- Modify configuration
-- flush caches
+- Flush caches
-- rebuild indexes
+- Rebuild indexes
-- execute setup scripts
+- Execute setup scripts
-- update the database
+- Update the database
+- Delete files
+- Change permissions

-- create or delete files (other than its own report output)
+The only files it creates are its own report outputs.

 ---